Wednesday, June 21, 2017

 Jasi Cotton Lanier

 I'll be the first to admit, I almost didn't watch Don't Kill It.
 The reason I didn't want to watch it was due to the fact that Dolph Lundgren was the main star of it.
 I was a child born in the late eighties.
-I missed the entire craze of the macho action star.
-I think the one that I connected to most was Arnold Schwarzenegger because I seen him in movies like Kindergarten Cop and T2.
-I wasn't very big on the whole straight to video action star which I always lumped Dolph straight into the crowd.
+I missed the entire craze of those macho action movie stars.
+I think the one that I connected to most was Arnold Schwarzenegger because I have seen him in movies like Kindergarten Cop, Twins, and T2.
+I wasn't very big on all of those straight to video action stars which I always lumped Dolph Lundgren straight in with that crowd.

-I think what finally sold me into finally biting the bullet and watching the film was the fact that I saw the film had 100% on Rotten Tomatoes.
-I'm not one to trust a lot of movie critics but when I saw that perfect fresh rating, my mind changed on the film.
-I then heard the guys over at Shockwaves podcast talking about how much fun the film was and I was sold.
-I got myself a copy and sat down to watch the film.
-After watching it, I was pleasantly surprised that I enjoyed the onslaught of carnage.
+I think what finally sold me into finally biting the bullet and watching the film was the fact that I saw the movie had 100% on Rotten Tomatoes.
+I'm not one to trust a lot of movie critics, but when I saw that perfect fresh rating, my mind changed on the film.
+I then heard the guys over at Shockwaves podcast talking about how much fun that they had with the film, and I was sold.
+I got myself a copy and sat down to watch the movie.
+After watching it, I was pleasantly surprised that I enjoyed this incredibly gory display of carnage.

 Don't Kill It opens with a man hunting a deer.
 His dog wanders off and finds an old trinket in the middle of the woods.
-The dog suddenly attacks and the owner has to put his dog out of its misery.
+The dog suddenly attacks, and the owner has to put his dog out of its misery.
 For the next six minutes, we have a man going from home to home killing his family and neighbours.
-This is not a film that shies away from the bloodshed.
-We see men, women, and children gunned down and hit with all kinds of kitchen items.
-It's utter insanity and you'll know exactly what you're in for with Don't Kill It.
+This is not a film that shies away from the gore and bloodshed.
+We see men, women, and children gunned down and dispatched with all kinds of kitchen items.
+It's utter insanity, and you'll know exactly what you're in for with Don't Kill It.

-The movie is filled with set-pieces and moments like the opening scene and that's where this movie really thrives and wins for me.
+The movie is filled with set-pieces and moments like that opening scene, and that's where this movie really thrives and wins for me.
 This is pure batshit insanity.
 This is director Mike Mendez being given three and a half million dollars and making a balls to the wall, gory comedy horror.
-I think people will find this overkill but when the movie is not dishing out the gore and carnage, this is where the movie suffers for me.
-When this movie isn't showing us the demon going on a killing spree, that's where Don't Kill It loses steam.
+I think some people will find this overkill, but when the movie is not dishing out the gore and carnage, this is where the movie suffers for me.
+When this movie isn't showing us the demon going on a killing spree, it's where Don't Kill It loses steam.

-There are moments in the film where Dolph Lundgren has to stop the craziness to give us a lot of exposition about his past and about the demon.
-These scenes are where the movie sort of slows the pace and momentum.
-It's not enough to ruin the experience of Don't Kill It and I totally get that it needs to be done in order for us to get any sort of story and plot but these moments are where I felt like the film loses a point only because I was dying to see what the demon would do to the next person it manages to inhabit.
+There are moments in the movie where Dolph Lundgren has to stop the craziness to give us a lot of exposition about his past and about the demon.
+All these scenes are where the movie sort of slows the pace and momentum.
+It's not enough to ruin the experience of Don't Kill It, and I totally get that it needs to be done in order for us to get any sort of story and plot.
+But these moments are where I felt like the film loses a point only because I was dying to see what the demon would do to the next person it manages to inhabit.

-Another element of the film that didn't always work for me was the cheesiness of the demon itself.
+Another element of the movie that didn't always work for me was the cheesiness of the demon itself.
 While we never actually get to see this demon, every time a person is possessed by it, we have that well-used look of the completely black eyes and the demon just constantly wailing and screaming.
-I'd say roaring but the sound bite is more on the comedic side of things than anything else.
-I'm sure Mike Mendez and crew were going for exactly that but a lot of these scenes feel that extra bit silly and play exactly that way.
+I'd say roaring, but this soundbite is more on the comedic side of things than anything else.
+I'm quite sure Mike Mendez and crew were going for exactly that, but a lot of these scenes feel that extra bit silly and play exactly that way.

 On a gore and bloodshed level, this is off the charts.
-This is all practical effects work from what I understand and while some of the gore looks clearly fake at times, I was loving every single second of it.
-People are maimed, stabbed, shot and eviscerated.
+This is all practical effects work from what I understand, and while some of the gore looks clearly fake at times, I was loving every single second of it.
+Victims are maimed, stabbed, shot and eviscerated.
 We have a scene in a town meeting hall that may be the closest we've come to the Kingsman church scene.
-This is just fast pace killing sprees every ten minutes and it's a glorious sight to behold.
-If you want a movie that just delivers violence, this is it.
+This is just fast-paced killing sprees every ten minutes, and it's a glorious sight to behold.
+If you want a film that only delivers violence, this is it.

-Lastly, we come to the acting.
+Lastly, we come to the performances.
 I've never been a fan of Dolph Lundgren.
-The only movies I could probably tell you he's been in besides this movie is one of the Rocky films and The Expendables.
+The only movies I could probably tell you that he's been in besides this film is one of the Rocky films and The Expendables.
 In Don't Kill It, he is at a career best for me.
 He plays a grizzled demon hunter to perfection.
 He looks like he has a lot of fun in this role and it shows.
 I wouldn't be opposed to a sequel.
-Kristina Klebe who I've seen in the dark horror drama Dementia is on the good girl side this time and she is a worthy partner to Dolph's Jebadiah Woodley.
+Kristina Klebe who I've seen in the dark horror drama Dementia and Rob Zombie's remake of Halloween is on the good girl side this time, and she is a worthy partner to Dolph's Jebadiah Woodley.
 Both actors have a lot of chemistry.

 DEATH TOLL: 53 (Estimated)